sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

-With the help of TipKit developers show native tips.
+With TipKit developers show native tips.
 They can be used to make a tutorial or draw the user's attention to new features.
-The tooltips look like this:
+The tips look like this:

 ![Tips `TipKit`](https://cdn.sparrowcode.io/tutorials/tipkit/tipkit-example.jpg)

-Apple has made both the UI prompts and the control of when to show them.
-The framework is available from iOS 17 for all platforms - iOS, iPadOS, macOS, watchOS and visionOS.
+Apple has made the UI and the control of when to show them.
+The framework is available from iOS 17 for all platforms — iOS, iPadOS, macOS, watchOS and visionOS.

 [Framework `TipKit`](https://developer.apple.com/documentation/tipkit): Apple official TipKit documentation